MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackStorage/New-ACSQuota.md

 ```

 ### -Name
-Specifies the name of the quota resource
+Specifies the name of the quota resource that this cmdlet creates.

 ```yaml
 Type: String